 Ensuring that horticultural therapy is offered in a way that is accessible to clients and their particular needs

-Enabling the Disabled – with restricted motor skills
+Unit 5 – Enabling the disabled – with restricted motor skills

 Modify horticultural practices to be suitable for disabled people